 The California Board of Psychology oversees the licensing of psychologists.
 To be a licensed psychologist in California, one must have a doctorate in psychology from an approved or accredited graduate school.
 This Overview is written with a focus on the licensing process for clinical psychologists, but the reader is urged to remember that the term 'psychologist' doesn't automatically imply a clinical psychologist.
 The Board of Psychology licenses both clinical and organizational/industrial (I/O) psychologists.
 In practice, however, after achieving their doctorate, most many I/O psychologists have all the credentialing they need to practice as professional psychologists.
-Clinical psychologists, on the other hand, must have a State-issued license in order to practice as professional psychologists.
+Clinical psychologists.
 Thus, almost all people with a doctorate in clinical psychology seek licensure because licensure is the minimum requirement to practice.
 Most of this Overview applies to clinical psychologist-bound students; trainees accruing hours of supervised experience in areas of psychology that do not include direct mental health services should refer to section 1387.3 for information on establishing an alternate plan.